florianaB/MachineLearning-Project/README.md

 # Machine Learning Project - How adults are learning to code
 Project for Machine Learning subject
+Refer to file: How Adults Learn To Code - Algorithms-Final.ipynb

 ## Dataset related information
 More than 31,000 people responded to freeCodeCamp's 2018 New Coder Survey, granting researchers an unprecedented glimpse into how adults are learning to code.